tzlion/gblinkdx/README.md

 4. When you reach the black screen saying "Run GBLinkdl.exe on your PC now".. do NOT do that yet
 5. Remove the flash cart and insert the cartridge you would like to dump.
 (If the GB resets at this point see 'Reset avoidance' below)
-6. Run the PC client software at a command line, as detailed in "Running the software" above.
+6. Run the PC client software at a command line, as detailed in "Running this software" above.
 7. If the connection has worked properly you will see the GB cart's name etc appear on both the PC and Game Boy screens.

 Reset avoidance